Posted: Mon Apr 10, 2006 11:23 am Post subject: California auto insurance Rules

 Along with the price increase of all the household commodities, the auto insurance costs too are rising quite steeply.
 Californians are already one of the highest price payers for the auto insurance in the nation, and hence are going to experience even severe pocket pinch towards maintaining their coverages.

-The California state law requires the drivers to maintain at least the minimum level of liability coverage on their car, in order to retain their driving privilege in the state.
+The California auto insurance law requires the drivers to maintain at least the minimum level of liability coverage on their car, in order to retain their driving privilege in the state.
 Hence, if don't have an asset to protect against the lawsuits, that may arise in case of a third-party liability, you can purchase only the minimum state requirement and lower the cost on your auto policy.

 Californians are already one of the highest price payers for the auto insurance in the nation, and hence are going to experience even severe pocket pinch towards maintaining their coverages.